Perfectionism prevents us from starting and finishing meaningful work.

 Call To Action

-Will you let the pursuit of perfection keep you from completing meaning work, learning from your mistakes, enjoying the results of what you accomplished?
+Will you let the pursuit of perfection keep you from completing meaningful work, learning from your mistakes, enjoying the results of what you accomplished?
 Or will you answer the call of your unfinished product and ship it?